-Her translations into Welsh from English and French for the stage have won critical acclaim, and her film “Eldra” won many national and international awards including five BAFTA Cymru Awards, one of which was Best Drama.
-She has worked extensively in radio drama as a performer and writer.
-Manon has also presented several series of children’s television for the BBC, including live broadcasts, and for many years was a presenter/gardener on S4C’s award winning series “Clwb Garddio” (Gardening Club).
+Her translations into Welsh from English and French for the stage won critical acclaim, and her film “Eldra” many national and international awards including five BAFTA Cymru Awards, including Best Drama.
+She has worked in radio drama as a performer and writer.
+Manon also presented several series of children’s tv for the BBC, including live broadcasts, and for many years was a presenter/gardener on S4C’s award winning “Clwb Garddio” (Gardening Club).
 Her ambitious TV drama series “Treflan” based on the novels of Daniel Owen ran for three series on S4C, and her trilogy of Cordell adaptations for Clwyd Theatre Cymru were ground-breaking : “Standing ovations are not dished out lightly at Clwyd Theatr Cymru, so to have witnessed three in one day must signify something pretty special – the trilogy was a complete triumph from start to finish.”
 North Wales Chronicle, 2000.

-Manon is a regular contributor to news and magazine programmes, adjudicates at the National Eisteddfod, and gives talks and lectures to a wide variety of audiences.
+Manon is a regular contributor to news and magazine programmes, and lectures to a wide variety of audiences.
 Her extensive contribution to the cultural life of Wales was recognised when she was finalist for the Welsh Woman of the Year Award in 2002, and honoured as a member of the Gorsedd of Bards at the Cardiff National Eisteddfod in 2018.

 2013 to present